 They may list a whole litany of issues that can’t be resolved all right then or might even propose something that might be unlikely to happen.
 Right then is not the time to disagree because it’s what got them in this very intense moment.

 So if they say something like, “I need to see if my wife will take me back.
 I’m sure she will once she sees how I’ve changed.”
 We have no idea what might or might not happen.
-But the appropriate response is, “It sounds as if you are doubtful about suicide and want to explore options.
+But the appropriate response is, “It sounds as if you are thinking about your future, doubtful about suicide, and want to explore options.
 So let’s discuss how to keep you safe right now.”